deyran/pro-asp-net-mvc/chapter-16/04-customizing-the-route-system.md

 ## Customizing the route system

 So far, it has been shown how flexible and configurable the routing system is.
 But it can be even more, it is possible to customize the behavior of the routing system.
-These features will be shown in this section.
+This technique will be shown in the next two sections

 ### Creating a custom routeBase implemetation